Last Updated on October 19, 2022.

 VIDEO.: types of trimmers

-- You should have a veterinarian lined up prior to bringing a hedgehog home, as all animal hospitals do not treat exotic animals.
+- You should have an exotic veterinarian lined up prior to bringing a hedgehog home, as all animal hospitals do not treat exotic animals.

 - Hedgehogs will need an initial pet checkup from your veterinarian and a yearly checkup thereafter.